Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 Packa  contains a `Cargo.toml` file that describes how to build those crates.

 ### Defining modules to control scope and privacy

+We'll discuss external packages and the glob operator.

+##### Modules Cheat Sheet

+We'll will show how modules, paths, `use`m pub work in the compiler.

+This is a great place to refer to as a reminder of how modules work.

+**Declaring modules**: you declare a `garden` module with `mod garden;`